Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

     <a name="add"></a>
-## Creating and Managing an Account
+## Create and manage an account

-To create an account, set its properties, and add it to the account database:
+To create an account, set its properties, and add it to the account database, follow these steps:

 1. Create an account using the `CreateAccount()` method of the [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) class: